In this article you will learn:

 Content-Based Filtering: This personalization software is slightly different because recommendations are based on visitors' keywords and browsing history to describe products or services.

 These two personalization engines will offer results to serve your varied business needs.
 In addition, both will help determine the tech stack you'll need to support your personalization efforts.

 Some may use the terms customer data platform (CDP) and personalization engine interchangeably.
-But these solutions are actually very different when you look more closely at their capabilities.
+But these solutions are actually very different when you view their capabilities more closely.

 Gartner defines a CDP as “a marketing system that unifies a company’s customer data from marketing and other channels to enable customer modeling, and optimize the timing and targeting of messages and offers."
-CDPs focus on the known user, tracking and unifying data.
+CDPs focus on the known customer, tracking and unifying data.

 Personalization engines go even further, helping marketers combine both known user data and anonymous data, then delivering personalized content, offers and other experience to existing customers and potential customers via digital channels, all based on predictive modeling.
-Personalization engines are typically powered by artificial intelligence (AI) and machine learning (ML) to achieve a level of personalization and scale that is not possible using traditional marketing methods or tools.
+Personalization platforms are typically powered by artificial intelligence (AI) and machine learning (ML) to achieve a level of personalization and scale that is not possible using traditional marketing methods or tools.

 |Tracks known customer data||Tracks known customer data and anonymous data|

 |Allows marketers to have full control of the data collected||Utilizes artificial intelligence and machine learning|